dogadogan/InfraredTags/README.md

 # InfraredTags: Invisible AR Markers and Barcodes

    In this tutorial, we show how InfraredTags can be fabricated and decoded using low-cost, infrared-based 3D printing and imaging tools.
 While any 2D marker can be embedded as InfraredTags, we demonstrate the process for QR codes and ArUco markers.
 This research project has been published at the [2022 ACM CHI](https://chi2022.acm.org/) Conference on Human Factors in Computing Systems.
 Learn more about the project [here](https://hcie.csail.mit.edu/research/infraredtags/infraredtags.html).

+   The tutorial consists of three steps: (1) embedding the marker into the 3D model of an object, (2) 3D printing the object, (3) decoding the tag from the printed object.

 <p align="center">
   <img  height="290" src="readme_img/InfraredTags_Teaser.png">